anandavii/api-testing-restful-booker/README.md

 ## Overview

 This is a Playwright-based API Test Automation Framework built using JavaScript.
-It is designed to validate REST API endpoints from the [Reqres.in](https://reqres.in/) and [Restful Booker](https://restful-booker.herokuapp.com/apidoc/index.html) APIs.
+It is designed to validate REST API endpoints from the [Restful Booker](https://restful-booker.herokuapp.com/apidoc/index.html) APIs.
 The framework covers authentication, data creation, updates, deletion, and schema validation.
 The project is ideal for learning, practicing, and showcasing clean API testing practices.

 ### Goals of this Framework